vishwashrisairam/hack404/README.md

 - The hack assumes cctv or other surveillance cameras for detecting the casualty .
 So we used **OpenCV** libraries available for **Java** to simulate the activity of cctv camera.
 It converts the webcam of laptop as a camera continuously capturing images after a particular timeframe and sending the images to the server.
 - The server is developed using  **Flask**.
-The image received is sent for processing using the api of **Clarifai** which does processes the image and extracts features and tags relevant to the picture.
+The image received is sent for processing using the api of **Clarifai** which  processes the image and extracts features and tags relevant to the picture.
 - The tags and features returned by the api are compared with the pretrained data(tags) for selecting whom to notify .
 Some cases are:
     * road accidents :- ambulance and police should be notified